Australia–Japan relations: World War II (1941–1945)

 During World War II, Australian territory was directly threatened by Japanese invasion, and Japanese forces attacked Darwin, Broome, and Sydney Harbour.
+Australia represented Japan's southernmost region of operation in the Pacific theater, which covered an area of the Pacific Ocean extending as far north as the Aleutian Islands.
 In 1941, the ethnic Japanese population in Australia was interned, and most were deported to Japan at the end of the war.
 Australian forces played an active combat role in battles throughout the Southeast Asia and South West Pacific theater of World War II, most notable events of the war among both parties were the Kokoda Track campaign and the Sandakan Death Marches (of which in 2014, the then Japanese Prime Minister Shinzo Abe offered his sincere condolences on behalf of the Japanese people to the Australian Parliament).
 Australian forces also played a significant role in the post-war Occupation of Japan.

 During the Occupation period

 30 August 1945.
 Yokosuka Naval Base, Tokyo Bay.
 Commander Yuzo Tanno hands over the keys of the Yokosuka Naval Base to Captain Herbert James Buchanan, Royal Australian Navy.
 Buchanan led the first British Commonwealth party to go ashore in Japan.

 The first time a large number of Australians were in Japan was during the postwar Occupation of Japan.
 Australians were part of the British Commonwealth Occupation Force.
 Around 16,000 Australians served in the force.
 For the entire length of its history the BCOF had an Australian officer.
 The Australian contribution to the force was 4,700 infantry, 5,300 base personnel, 2,200 from the Royal Australian Air Force, and 130 from the Australian General Hospital.
 The Royal Australian Navy was also present as part of the British Pacific Fleet.

 For two-thirds of the period of occupation the Commonwealth was represented solely by Australians.